xTheFreeZe/wiki.marwin/FAQ.md

 # Does V run on bare metal?

-There is a -freestanding option that excludes libc and vlib, but it is a work in progress, and is not the focus of development right now.
+There is a -freestanding option that excludes libc and vlib, but it is a work in progress and is not the focus of development right now.

 # Will I be able to use a custom allocator?